 Storm Events Database

 The NCDC Storm Events Database contains various types of storm reports searchable by state, county, date, and event type from 1950 to the present.
 Data are also available in comma-separated value (CSV) files, as entered by NOAA's National Weather Service (NWS).
-The entire Storm Events Database (1950 to Present) is available as a Microsoft Access database.

 Severe Weather Data Inventory (SWDI)

-SWDI includes data from a variety of sources in the NCDC archive.
+SWDI includes data from a variety of sources in NCDC's archive.
 SWDI provides the ability to search through all of these data to find records covering a particular time period and geographic region, and to download the results of your search in a variety of formats.
-The formats currently supported are Shapefile (for GIS), KMZ (for Google Earth), CSV (comma-separated), and XML.
+The formats currently supported are Shapefile (for GIS), KMZ (for Google Earth), CSV, and XML.